HOW TO DO A DEADLIFT

 Hands down, the standard deadlift is of the best compound movements you can add into your workout routines if you want to build muscle mass in the posterior chain, gain strength, and reduce your risk for injury.

 Not only is it a compound lift but it’s also a functional lower body movement, and it supports many human movement patterns.

 BUT only if you do it with proper form.

 And guess what… There’s a good chance that you’re making one or more of the most common deadlifting mistakes which include setting up in bad position with improper form.
 Because of the heavy weight we use in our deadlift workouts, the risk of injury greatly increases.

 If you’ve been wondering how to use proper deadlift form I’m going to help you with that.
 What I want to do is provide you with an official proper deadlift form checklist that breaks down this exercise step-by-step so you can confidently stand in front of the barbell.

 Guys, this deadlift setup guide is going to make your life a hell of a lot easier!
 Let’s get to it!

 It’s pretty much impossible to step on to the gym floor and NOT hear the word “deadlift” being thrown around.

 In fact, I suspect a lot of people who say they deadlift, either get it confused with a certain variation of squat or they simply have bad form.
-And it’s this scenario that leads beginners to get the wrong impression of the deadlift.
+And it’s this scenario that leads beginners to get the wrong impression of the traditional deadlift.

 So, let’s answer the question, “What is a deadlift?”